Taxxx/javaee-6-demos/jsf-basics/README.md

 managed beans (and other elements) through the Expresion Language, built in Java EE.

-Take a look to the `login.xmtl` file under the `src/webapp` folder.
+Take a look to the `login.xhtml` file under the `src/webapp` folder.
 You will find something similar to this:

     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"